10 Lyme Regis Restaurants and Cafes That’ll Leave You Hungry for Seconds

 Run by Mark and his mother Sue, the Harbour Inn is a great spot to enjoy a drink and a bite to eat as the sun sinks over the sea.
 Expect freshly-cooked, homemade food from an experienced kitchen team who’ve been cooking at the Harbour Inn for over 10 years.

 For lunch, the plates come piled high.
 From a range of filled baguettes and sandwiches to mains such as Lyme Bay hake and Harbour Inn fish pie.

-The dinner menu is just as good boasting Cornish mussels in white wine sauce, Lyme Bay mackerel in coriander tempura, slow-roasted shoulder of Dorset lamb or the vegetarian dish of the day.
+The dinner menu is just as good boasting Cornish mussels in white wine sauce, lobster and prawn cocktail, slow-roasted shoulder of Dorset lamb or the vegetarian dish of the day.
 The Harbour Inn also offers a kid’s menu and a traditional Sunday lunch between 12-2pm.

 The details:

-• Mains range from £7 to £17.20
+• Mains range from £10 to £24

-Pic Credit: Love Lyme Regis/The Harbour Inn
+Pic credit: Love Lyme Regis/Harbour Inn

-Lyme Regis Restaurants We Love
+Lyme Regis Restaurants We Love | No. 11

 Lal Qilla Indian Cuisine, 61 Broad Street, DT7 3QF